junxit/us-congress-code/title-26/chapter-1/sec-86.md

 ### Effective Date of 2017 Amendment

 Amendment by Pub.
 L. 115–97 applicable to taxable years beginning after Dec.
-31, 2017, see section 13305(c) of Pub.
+31, 2017, except as provided by transition rule, see section 13305(c) of Pub.
 L. 115–97, set out as a note under section 74 of this title.

 ### Effective Date of 2004 Amendment